The Constitution of Pakistan on pakistani.org

 (1) There shall be a Supreme Judicial Council of Pakistan, in this Chapter referred to as the Council.

-Explanation:- For the purpose of this clause, the inter se seniority of the Chief Justices of the High Courts shall be determined with reference to their dates of appointment as Chief Justice 549[otherwise than as acting Chief Justice] 549, and in case the dates of such appointment are the same, with reference to their dates of appointment as Judges of any of the High Courts.
+Explanation III.- For the purposes of this clause, the inter se seniority of the Chief Justices of the High Courts shall be determined with reference to their dates of appointment as Chief Justice otherwise than as acting Chief Justice, and in case the dates of such appointment are the same, with reference to their dates of appointment as Judges of the High Courts.

 (4) If, upon any matter inquired into by the Council, there is a difference of opinion amongst its members, the opinion of the majority shall prevail, and the report of the Council to the President shall be expressed in terms of the view of the majority.